 30th EUCYS, Dublin 2018

-The 30th edition of the competition is being held in Dublin, Ireland between 14 and 19 September.
+The 30th edition of the competition was held in Dublin, Ireland between 14 and 19 September.

 The winners are announced

 - Competition catalog (Includes programme, projects, participants etc)

 - Background information (Includes history, statistics, prizes etc)

 Aim of the EU Contest for Young Scientists (EUCYS)

 The EU Contest for Young Scientists gives students the opportunity to

 - compete with the best of their contemporaries at European level

 - meet others with similar abilities and interests